 What it costs

-A home medicine review is a free service to eligible patients that hold a Medicare or Veterans (DVA) card.
+A home medicines review is a free service to eligible patients that hold a Medicare or Veterans (DVA) card.
 It requires a referral from a General Practitioner (GP); Specialist in Pain Medicine; Specialist Physician; Specialist Psychiatrist; or Specialist in Palliative Medicine.

 Common questions